ABOUT US P.J.DUFFIN'S

 Other Things You Need To Know Before Purchasing Bison

-Bison In Pasture Bison meat available for sale is usually harvested from animals that are approximately 2 1/2 to 4 years in age.
+Bison meat available for sale is usually harvested from animals that are approximately 2 1/2 to 4 years in age.
 It's the best tasting and most tender.
-Meat from younger grass-fed bison will be mild tasting with slightly sweet aftertones.
-Meat from animals closer to 4 years of age, and older, will have more complex, distinctly richer flavor.
+Coming off well managed pastures, meat from grass-fed bison in this age range will have a very agreeable richness in taste that is somewhat sweet; a taste that is rarely realized in feedlot or grain finished bison.
+Meat from older grass-fed bison, over 4 to 5 years of age, most notably the bulls, can have a much more distinct flavor.

 Besides age, meat flavor and/or tenderness can be affected by one or more of the following: